Starting yoga at 40 or later will feel different than if you were twenty-something, I know from experience! But you will not regret it!

 - Hatha: Hatha yoga tends to be slower and more gentle.
 You will be holding some basic yoga poses in sequence.

-- Ashtanga: With ashtanga yoga, you will follow specific sequences to challenge your strength, endurance, and flexibility.
+- Ashtanga: With Ashtanga yoga, you will follow specific sequences to challenge your strength, endurance, and flexibility.
 It will also require more focus as you practice following your breath.

 - Vinyasa: Vinyasa yoga is similar to Hatha yoga in that it strings different poses together.
 However, the pace of Vinyasa yoga is faster, and it emphasizes connecting your breath to your movements.
 Vinyasa yoga is less intense than Ashtanga yoga as it typically doesn’t challenge your endurance as much.

 - Restorative: Both yin and restorative yoga require you to stay in poses for a few minutes.
 However, restorative yoga uses props to keep you comfortable.
 The purpose of restorative yoga is to calm the central nervous system.
-Yin yoga may be used to increase your flexibility, so you will experience some discomfort.
+Yin yoga may be used to increase your flexibility so that you will experience some discomfort.

 There are many other types of yoga and classifications depending on what source you consult.
 For example, you may hear terms like hot yoga, power yoga, Bikram yoga, and Yin yoga.